trickstercache/trickster/docs/developer/adding-new-config.md

 ## Tests

 All new values that you add should have accompanying unit tests to ensure the modifications the value makes to the application in the feature code work as designed.
 Unit Tests should include verification of: proper parsing of configuration value from test config files (in ./testdata), correct feature functionality enable/disable based on the configuration value, correct feature implementation, coverage of all executable lines of code.
-Unit Test will span the `config` package, and any package(s) wherein the configuration value is used by the applciation.
+Unit Test will span the `config` package, and any package(s) wherein the configuration value is used by the application.

 ## Documentation